Working With Wordpad

 - Enter key – You will be using it when starting a new paragraph.

-- The backspace key – This is for erasing or deleting characters and allow me to say this, backwards after where the cursor is.
+- The backspace key – This is for erasing or deleting characters and allow me to say this, backward after where the cursor is.

 - Delete key – It is also for deleting or erasing.
 Many people don’t know how to use it.
 It deletes characters in front of the blinking cursor.
 It is also good for deleting highlighted objects for instance pictures, folders among others.